-The School of Educational Ministries provides a 67-hour program of study leading to the M.A.C.E. degree.
-This basic degree program is designed primarily for the person who plans to perform various educational ministries in the church.
-The M.A.C.E. degree has several concentrations available for specialized study in a particular field of Christian education.
-A bachelor's degree from an accredited college or university is a pre-requisite.
+The Terry School of Educational Ministries provides a 67-hour program of study leading to the Master of Arts in Christian Education (MACE) degree.
+This degree program is designed for those persons preparing to lead, teach, and disciple in a variety of ministry contexts in and alongside the local church.
+The MACE degree has several concentrations available for specialized study in a particular field of Christian education.
+A bachelor's degree from an accredited college or university is a prerequisite.
 Students enrolled in this degree must maintain at least a "C" average for graduation.